Key takeaways:

 If you’re having trouble remembering to take Brilinta, try working it into your daily routine.
 You can also use reminder apps or alarms on your cellphone to help.

-That being said, there are certain herbs, supplements, and spices that could raise your bleeding risk.
+There are also certain herbs and supplements that could raise your bleeding risk.
 These include:

 Garlic